Smile Success Stories

 Patient – Dulce

-Now 17, Dulce continues to thrive.
-She is deeply grateful to her “adoptive parents” at the orphanage who helped her find Thousand Smiles—and to the doctors and volunteers who have supported her along the way.
+Dulce remains deeply grateful to her “adoptive parents” at the orphanage who helped connect her with Thousand Smiles, and to the doctors, dentists, nurses, and volunteers who have cared for her throughout her journey.

 Patient – Abraham